prometheusresearch/baseline-codebase/src/rex.widget/README.rst

 .. highlight:: javascript

-The javascript components are added in file ``/static/js/lib/StudyInfo.js``.
+The javascript components are added in the file ``/static/js/lib/StudyInfo.js``.
 The StudyInfo widget code is::

     /**